 - Lock cylinders

-Those are things that many extended warranties, including third-party products, may not cover, because they can wear out or break from usage as the vehicle ages and accumulates mileage.
+Those are things that many extended warranties, including third-party products, may not cover because they are designed to wear out or break down over time.

 What We Look For In An Extended Warranty